 When I started blogging 3 years ago it was really to see what all the noise was about.
 When I re-started more seriously last year it was because I needed a way to remember the important stuff I was learning.
 It was a way for me to reflect and get a grip on bigger trends that I was seeing.
 Then I made the mistake of reading Fred Wilson’s blog and Mark Suster‘s blog and other ridiculously smart people (just check out the sidebar to see some of the big brains).
 Then I froze up.
-Let’s be honest, what I was writing before was not earth shattering stuff, and the style was a bit more Hunter S. Thompson than Thomson Reuters.
+Let’s be honest, what I was writing before was not earth shattering stuff, and the style was a bit more Hunter S. Thompson than Thompson Reuters.
 But regardless, it was something.
 Learning is a combination of action and reflection and if you only have one or other the results aren’t good.
 So despite my feelings of blog envy I am back to writing.

 90 days ago I got a call